Roz Kelly: Personal life

-Kelly was born in Mount Vernon, New York.

-On November 29, 1998, she was arrested for firing a 12-gauge shotgun into the living room window of a neighbor's house after a car alarm woke her up; she also shot the neighbor's car and another car nearby.
+On November 29, 1998, she was arrested for firing a 12-gauge shotgun into the living room window of a neighbor's house after a car alarm had awoken her, and she also shot the neighbor's car and another nearby car.
 The neighbor was not home at the time.
-Pleading no contest to the charge of firing into the house, she received three years' felony probation on October 20, 2000.
-She was also ordered to receive psychiatric counseling and pay restitution as ordered by the probation department.
+Pleading no contest, she received three years of felony probation on October 20, 2000.
+She was also ordered to receive psychiatric counseling and pay restitution.

-On October 27, 2000, she was sentenced to 120 days in jail after pleading "no contest" to charges stemming from an August 20, 2000, arrest for hitting a man with her cane.
-She was given credit for the 98 days that she had already spent in jail awaiting sentencing, thus avoiding having to spend any more time in jail.
+On October 27, 2000, she was sentenced to 120 days in jail after pleading no contest to charges stemming from an August 20, 2000 arrest for hitting a man with her cane.
+She was given credit for the 98 days that she had already spent in jail awaiting sentencing, thus avoiding having to spend any more time in prison.